 It will start out as a ‘ghost town’, and then – depending on how long this period lasts – it will become a ‘lost city’.
 And, when you do the research into why major cities are abandoned and never rebuilt, you’ll see a lot of possible reasons.
-However, in Isaiah 30, we saw one very, very big possibility:
+However, in Isaiah 30, we saw something that would explain everything:

 There will be on every high mountain